billroy/serial-web-terminal/README.md

   * --port argument for web shell server
   	* name conflict

+  * start tty from index.js with port and config args

 ### Bugs

+  * BUG: shellArgs in config.json has hardcoded path

   * BUG: ^C ends the shell; should send ^C to Arduino

   * BUG: clicking the tilde allows second shell, which interferes with first

-  * BUG: seems to boot twice, sometimes.
-Double-initing the serial?
+  * BUG: seems to boot twice, most times. (fixed?)

+  * BUG: double-echoes typed commands

+  * BUG: quit doesn't work